johan1a/EDA031-Project/README.md

 EDA031-Project
 ==============

-A pretty cool project with lots of things, gismos, objects, and stuff.
+A fabolous project with lots of things, gismos, objects, and stuff.